nii-yamagishilab/AntiDeepfake/README.md

 Notes:
 1. Configuration YAML files are named after the model they correspond to.
 Please use the corresponding configuration file in `hparams`.
 2. Training logs and checkpoints will be saved under `/base_path/Log/exps/exp_mms_300m_<exp_name>`.
-3. If the above `exp` folder already exists, the script will try to resume training from the last saved checkpoint in the folder
+3. If the above `exp` folder already exists, the script will try to resume training from the last saved checkpoint in the folder.
 4. For multi-GPU training, please use:
 ```bash
 torchrun --nnodes=1 --nproc-per-node=<NUM_GPU> main.py hparams/<MODEL>.yaml